Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Map/BrowseBuildingFloors/readme.md

 2. Create a map using the portal item.
 3. Create a map view and assign the map to it.
 4. Wait for the map to load and retrieve the map's `FloorManager` property.
-5. Wait for the floor manager to load and retrieve the floor-aware data.6
+5. Wait for the floor manager to load and retrieve the floor-aware data.
 6. Set all floors to not visible.
 7. Set only the selected `FloorLevel` to visible using the `isVisible` property of the floor level.
 * **Note:** Manually set the default floor level to the first floor.